logo

 “Do you know how quickly you’ll remember everything if I whack your face a couple of times with this thing?” he hissed.

 “So we’re back to the hanging now!”
 Larry suddenly announced in a businesslike manner.
 He raised his head to look at the hook again.
 “Are you sure?
-I’ve heard these victims shit themselves after hanging on the rope for half an hour.
+I’ve heard the victims shit themselves after hanging on the rope for half an hour.
 Is that how you want people to remember you?”

 He smiled condescendingly at me.

 “I really doubt it!”
 I tried to discourage him.
-“It’s a long way from the large intestine back to the throat, and besides, I haven’t had any meals since yesterday!”
+“It’s a long way from the large intestine back to the throat, and besides, I haven’t had any meals since yesterday.”

 “Oh, cut this fucking bullshit already, both of you!
 You’re starting to piss me off!”
 He roared angrily, and this time—to my horror—his partner agreed without any objections.

-“It’s an evening too beautiful to die!”
-I thought dejectedly.
+“It’s an evening too beautiful to die,” I thought dejectedly.
 “It’s such a shame I won’t see the sunrise!”

 In the meantime, while we kept exchanging civilities with Bob, Larry kept rummaging into the trunk of the Chrysler in search of something.
 He didn’t pay any attention to us.